truemogician/Web-Utilities/packages/fetch-throttler/README.md

 ## Advanced Configuration 🛠️

-The `throttled-fetch` instance provides a `configure` method for setting up more specific throttling rules.
+The `ThrottledFetch` instance provides a `configure` method for setting up more specific throttling rules.

 ### Configuration Options ⚙️